AI prompts

 This registry system provides a clean, standardized interface for working with Factorio gym environments, making it easy to experiment with different tasks and integrate with existing gym-based frameworks.

-### Legacy Task-Based Configuration
+### API Key Configuration

 ```